NLnetLabs/routinator/source/manual-page.rst

 allow-dubious-hosts
       A boolean value that, if present and true, disables Routinator's filtering of dubious host names in rsync and HTTPS URIs from RPKI data.

-fresh
-      Delete and re-initialize the local data storage before starting.
-This option should be used when Routinator fails after reporting corrupt data storage.

 disable-rsync
       A boolean value that, if present and true, turns off the use of rsync.